rohitrmohanty/simple-chat-server-socket.io/README.md

 # Simple Chat Server using WebSockets (Socket.io)

 This is an implementation of a simple chat server using web_sockets.
 Made with the help of [Leon Watson's Tutorial](https://www.youtube.com/watch?v=84GXJANOYFw) for the initial login.
+I've added the use of a DB for archiving Messages with Private Messaging as the default.
+Group Message functionality is not yet implemented.

 ## Getting Started